Home » “During These Uncertain Times…”

 When you don’t take the time to communicate properly and show respect for the other side’s time, why should they take some of their valuable time to respond?
 Many folks won’t.
 They have more important things to worry about.

-Almost every day, through one of my sites, I get an unhinged email from someone I know is unhappy.
+Too often, through one of my sites, I get an unhinged email from someone I know is unhappy.
 It’s not my fault, and I do not take it personally.
 I feel bad for them because I know life is difficult for many folks.

 But there are times when the email is so off the charts that there is nothing I can say.
-To be sympathetic would seem as though I was humoring them.
+To be sympathetic would seem as though I were humoring them.
 To explain or try to defend their claims would fall on deaf ears, so I don’t.

 When I have no choice but to respond, I communicate with the courtesy and concern they didn’t offer me.
 And I sincerely wish them the best.
 Because I mean it, I can’t imagine being so upset and angry that you lash out at strangers.